 I find I spend way less money when I have no means to spend it.

 My youngest is over 16 years old, so childcare isn’t much of an issue anymore in our family.
 Back when I was still working and my oldest was little, our solution for the expense of childcare was to juggle our schedules so that either my husband and I were always watching her.

-This isn’t always an option, depending on your job, but it is one possible option.
+This isn’t always an option, depending on your job, but it is one option.

-For me, childcare expenses could have easily eaten up more than half of my paycheck back then, and I had a pretty decent job.
+For me, childcare expenses could have easily eaten up more than half of my paycheck back then, and I had a decent job.
 And yet, that isn’t exactly something that you want to look for the lowest bidder on either.
-In the end, while the kids were little, it was cheaper to stay home than to deal with the expenses of working outside of the home.
+While the kids were little, it was cheaper to stay home than to deal with the expenses of working outside of the home.